zjzshyq/zjzshyq.github.io/USL_final_paper.md

 ### 3.1 Feature reduction
 Using the package PCA() for user data check the components.
 From the result, we can find top 3 components are 0.42, 0.17, and 0.12 respectively which make up the vast majority ratio.
-And Components 8, 9, and 10 can be clipped.
+These components make the most contributions to the average feedback score.
+And Components 8 and 9 could be trimmed, which means we can remove 2 feedback score features that are not so useful in this task.

 ```python
 pca = PCA()
 pca.fit(trip_df.values)